John Weil – NCARB

 Chris Bixby – AIA, NCARB

-Chris has recently joined John after his nearly 20 years at Allied Works where he was the lead architect on numerous key projects.
+Chris has recently joined John after his nearly 20 years at Allied Works where he was the project lead on numerous key projects.
 His most recent experience was completing the Pacific Northwest College of Art historic renovation project in Portland.
 Preceding that, he was lead architect on a major renovation of the Eastern Oregon University Library, the Clyfford Still Museum in Denver, Colorado, and the Booker T. Washington High School for the Performing and Visual Arts in Dallas Texas.
 Chris’s experience has included all facets of design from early concept development through construction administration and client management.
 Chris worked closely with clients throughout each phase of the process and takes a thoughtful approach to the project goals.

 Chris continues his strong interest in design with regular participation as a visiting design critic at the University of Oregon, School of Architecture.
 He has been an adjunct professor at the University of Oregon and co-instructed his own design studios.
 In 2002 Chris received the Ion Lewis Fellowship from the University of Oregon that allowed him the opportunity to pursue an interest in the regional modern architecture of Switzerland.
 The results of his research was then published in Arcade Magazine in 2003.
 In 2013, he sat on a panel of jurors for the AIA Design Awards in Kansas City, and Southwestern Washington.